VirtualPBX vs Grasshopper

 VoIP Peering or iVPBX is $49.99 a month and comes with 5 extensions and unlimited local minutes.

 Virtual PBX and Grasshopper offer many of the same features but there are a few key differences:

 - Support Virtual PBX currently only offers live support Monday-Friday 7AM-5PM PST.
-Grasshopper offers free U.S based 24/7 customer support with all plans.
+Grasshopper offers free 24/7 live support with all plans.

 - Vanity & True 800 numbers Virtual PBX does not offer the functionality to search toll free numbers.
 In order to get a vanity number or a true 800 number (a toll free number with an “800” prefix), you have to search for it at their partner site, purchase it there and then port it in.
 Grasshopper offers toll free and vanity search on the signup page.

 - Business SMS Grasshopper allows you to send and receive professional texts to your local number right from the Grasshopper app.
 Virtual PBX doesn’t have SMS for business.